-Philadelphia Coordinated Health Care (PCHC) is committed to providing indirect health care support for more than 3500 people living in residential settings in the Intellectual Disabilities (ID) community.
+Philadelphia Coordinated Health Care (PCHC) is committed to providing indirect health care support for more than 3500 people living in residential settings in the Intellectual Disabilities and/or Autism (ID/A) community.

-Our mission is to enhance access to community physical and mental health care through education, public health outreach, advocacy and empowerment as well as to improve health care outcomes for individuals with an Intellectual Disability (ID).
+Our mission is to enhance access to community physical and mental health care through education, public health outreach, advocacy and empowerment as well as to improve health care outcomes for individuals with an Intellectual Disability and/or Autism (ID/A).

 Our Guiding Principle

-It is more important than ever, in the current health care environment, that we focus on integrated health care so that people with ID achieve wellness.
+It is more important than ever, in the current health care environment, that we focus on integrated health care so that people with ID/A achieve wellness.

-PCHC was created in 1989 to support Philadelphians with an Intellectual Disability (ID) and expanded in 1999 to support individuals throughout the entire Southeastern Region of Pennsylvania including: Bucks, Chester, Delaware, Montgomery and Philadelphia counties.
+PCHC was created in 1989 to support Philadelphians with an Intellectual Disability and/or Autism (ID/A) and expanded in 1999 to support individuals throughout the entire Southeastern Region of Pennsylvania including: Bucks, Chester, Delaware, Montgomery and Philadelphia counties.